chinootes/cs/notes/lang.java.lib.collection.md

     ```java
         Collection<T> c = new CollectionImplementation<T>();
     ```
-    Exceptions: Fixed size eollections and some concurrent collections
+    Exceptions: Fixed size collections and some concurrent collections

 - Most mainstream `Collection` implementations provide an overloaded constructor that accepts object of any `Collection` implementation.
     ```java